Brisbane Roar FC: John Aloisi era (2015–2018)

 The post season review saw numerous changes behind the scenes.
 The club finally moved in to its purpose built $10m training facility in Logan City in time for pre-season training and a new strength and conditioning coach was hired (from Western Sydney Wanderers), along with a former English Premier League physiotherapist.
 In addition, Darren Davies was appointed second assistant coach at Aloisi's request.
 In addition, new player signings were made early, avoiding mistakes of previous seasons, with 21 out of 23 players reporting for pre-season training and – amid growing optimism for the new season with Aloisi promising to turn Suncorp Stadium in to a "fortress" – membership and club sponsorship approached record levels.

 Aloisi's team again exited the FFA Cup at the first hurdle, losing 1–0 at home to Melbourne City, despite having been back in pre-season training for six weeks prior to the game.
 The game was held at Dolphin Oval in Redcliffe in front of a club-record FFA Cup home crowd of 6,151.

-Ahead of the new season, Aloisi was very optimistic about Roar's chances following a near-perfect pre-season free from off-field distractions, claiming claiming his side "has never been better".
+Ahead of the new season, Aloisi was very optimistic about Roar's chances following a near-perfect pre-season free from off-field distractions, claiming his side "has never been better".

 The season opened with a tense, come-from-behind 1–1 draw against Central Coast Mariners, in front of nearly 15,000 fans.
 Mariners went on to record the worst-ever start by any A-League club.
 A second home game the following week saw a goalless draw ith Wellington Phoenix in front of more than 15,000 fans.
 The next two games were away from home, with a come-from-behind 2–2 draw against Western Sydney Wanderers at the Glen Willow Sports Complex, followed by a 1–2 defeat at Perth Glory.
 After the first four games, all against sides who had failed to make finals the previous season, Roar were winless with three points but then managed a 2–0 home win against Melbourne City, putting Roar into a finals ladder position for the first time.

 Roar went on to lose their next four games, including conceding four goals in consecutive matches, to slump to ninth on the ladder.
 As the season start went from bad to worse, Aloisi had to defend his team from multiple criticisms, including that many players were too old.
 On 28 December 2018, despite having received a "vote of confidence" from the board two weeks earlier, Aloisi resigned as manager of Roar, with the club second-bottom on the A-League ladder with one win in nine matches at the time of his departure, the worst-ever start to a season by a Brisbane Roar team.
 He left as Roar's longest-serving manager.